 5 Things I Learned about SEO from Taking a Few Days off

 After stopping I tried two of them because they looked nicer from the outside but to no avail, there was nobody on the phone.
-In contrast the mobile number led my to a friendly and forthcoming guy who quickly offered me a room tight there and at the same time called his employee to come over right away which she did 15 minutes later.
+In contrast the mobile number led me to a friendly and forthcoming guy.
+He quickly offered me a room right there and at the same time called his employee to come over right away which she did 15 minutes later.
 Now guess where we stayed!

 Half an hour later a man from Norway asked us about the room so we weren’t the only ones who noticed the sign.

 Afterwards I was amazed at how similar i behaved to the average searcher.
 So I want to tell you 5 things I learned about SEO from taking a few days off:

 - Be on top!
 Be number #1, be the first one to catch the attention.
 Show the biggest sign in the boldest letters.

 - Make your banner, landing page or sales page as simple as possible.